generalMG/Medical-Dataset-Deep-Learning-Quantization-Data-Analysis/README.md

 In order to apply different post-training quantization methods, the saved models after training shall be converted from PyTorch framework to TensorFlow framework through ONNX.
 The interesting reading can be found [here](https://towardsdatascience.com/converting-a-simple-deep-learning-model-from-pytorch-to-tensorflow-b6b353351f5d) about the conversion process.

+The [converter's code](converter_pytorch2tensorflow.py) firstly converts the saved PyTorch model to the intermediate Open Neural Network Exchange framework (aforementioned ONNX).
+Secondly, it converts from ONNX framework to TensorFlow model.
+It is possible to convert the model and save it as TensorFlow graphs, however, there were certain complications with the approach.

 Acknowledgements:
 KNU Chilgok Hospital for providing the breast cancer ultrasound images dataset.